-8.11 In 2019/20 we spent £xxx on reactive repairs and void works, this equates to an average spend of £xxx per property.
+8.11 In 22022/2023 we spent £xxx on reactive repairs and void works, this equates to an average spend of £xxx per property.

-8.12 The 2020 Tenants Satisfaction Survey stated that 92% of tenants who had a repair carried out in the previous 12 months were satisfied with the repairs service provided.
-This seen an increase of 5% in the previous 2 years.
+8.12 The 2023 Tenants Satisfaction Survey stated that 87% of tenants who had a repair carried out in the previous 12 months were satisfied with the repairs service provided.
+A drop of 1% in the last year.

 9 SERVICE STANDARDS AND PERFORMANCE MANAGEMENT